keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

 1. Now, you need to wait until a problem appears in Dynatrace.

 1. When Dynatrace opens a problem notification, it automatically invokes the remediation action as defined in the canary playbook.
-In fact, the remediation action refers to the **canary-reset** playbook in Ansible Tower.
-Consequently, you see the executed playbook when navigating to Ansible Tower and Jobs.
-Moreover, the failure rate of the front-end service must decline since new traffic is routed to the previous version.
+In fact, the remediation action refers to the **remediation** playbook, which then triggers the **canary-reset** playbook.
+Consequently, you see the executed playbooks when navigating to *Ansible Tower* and *Jobs*.
+Moreover, the failure rate of the front-end service must decrease since new traffic is routed to the previous version of front-end.
     ![canary_reset](./assets/canary_reset.png)

 ## Step 5.
 Cleanup use case<a id="step-five"></a>